Anarchism: Info Page

 Anarchism is the opposition to hierarchical power structures, the framework for locating and understanding them, and the method by which we might dismantle and replace those hierarchical power structures with a horizontal society of free association, controlled together by the people.

-Anarchism also described as libertarian socialism emerged as the anti-state wing of the socialist movement.
-All anarchists are libertarian socialists and believe that a fundamentally different society & economic system is not only possible, but necessary.
+Anarchism also referred to as libertarian socialism emerged as the anti-state wing of the socialist movement.
+All anarchists are libertarian socialists that believe that a fundamentally different society & economic system is not only possible, but necessary.
 We strive for a horizontal, stateless, classless, socialist society free from domination that is grounded in the principles of solidarity, self-management, direct democracy, ecological sustainability, and cooperation.Anarchists are opposed to all structures of hierarchical domination, including capitalism, the state, white supremacy, heteropatriarchy, imperialism, and settler colonialism.
-We believe that a new society can only be brought into being through a social revolution carried out by the direct action of independent mass movements, encompassing dual power structures, prefigurative politics and nationwide general strikes.
+We believe that a new society can only be brought into being through social revolutionary pressure generated by the direct action of independent mass movements, encompassing dual power structures, prefigurative politics and nationwide general strikes.

 Anarchist Frameworks - Bullet Points